comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

   > ...code is read much more often than it is written.

-  Write your code so that others and your future self can understand it!
+  Write your code so that others and your future self can read and understand it!

 * p.
 468: **for: C Language Form**: Have a look at this as another way to write for loops.
 I rarely use this form, but you may run into it.

 *p.
 471: **Summing Up**: This goes back to looking at each user's home space.
 Again, something you probably don't want to do on the cluster, so skip this, or have a look and see that you understand what is being attempted.